andygr/ml-classification/README.md

-This is the machine learning classification code which I used for the Master degree
+This is the machine learning classification code which I used for the Master's degree